marade/3DSeqTools/README.md

 ### Run the Pipeline
 The following pipeline works on a vanilla Ubuntu 20.04 installation with the prerequisites installed.
 We were able to process these data in the cloud with an AWS EC2 C5.2xlarge instance (8 compute cores; 16GB RAM).

+    # if you haven't cloned the repo already
     $ git clone https://github.com/marade/3DSeqTools.git
     $ cd 3DSeqTools && mkdir fastq && cd fastq
     # Note you are downloading nearly 4GB of fastq data here: